 Some fine-sand beaches on Skiathos were used for scenes in the film, and the port where the three fathers meet for the first time is the Old Port on Skiathos.
 The area around the St. Nikolaos Bell Tower was where Sophie mailed her letters, but that shot was a composite and you won't find exactly the same view.

 The cast and crew were said to have stayed at the Skiathos Princess Hotel, the Skiathos Palace Hotel, and the Mandraki, and were known to dine at Skiathos restaurants including Asprolithos, Polikratis, Sophia's Place, and the Windmill.

-Most of the outdoor scenes in "Mamma Mia!
-The Movie" were filmed on-location at various beaches and towns on the island of Skopelos, which is located off the coast of Greece in the Aegean Sea.
+Most of the outdoor scenes in "Mamma Mia!" were filmed on-location at various beaches and towns on the island of Skopelos, which is located off the coast of Greece in the Aegean Sea.
 You can't fly directly to the island, but you can book a flight to the nearby Skiathos Island and then take a ferry.
 There are also plenty of great accommodations available in every price range on Skopelos, many of which were used by the film's cast and crew.

 Among the locations on Skopelos—which was called Kalokairi in the film—the producers say a "mountainous peninsula" near Glisteri was used as the filming location where Sophie leaves for her wedding.
 Additionally, a cliff on this same peninsula was used for the cliff jumping scene with Sophie and her potential fathers, and the cast picnicked on a beach south of Agnondas off of Stafylos Road.